• Menu

 Contact Us Today!

-If you see lawyers who are ready and able to collaborate with you to find positive solutions to your legal concerns, you should contact us.
+Our team of exceptional attorneys and support staff are ready to collaborate with you to find positive solutions to your legal concerns.

-(818) 707-1480
+(818) 707-1488

 Common Bill Review Issues: A Sixty-Second Seminar in Workers’ Compensation Claims Handling

-September 13, 2023 // by Law Firm of Friedman + Bartoumian// Leave a Comment
+September 13, 2023 // by Law Offices of Heywood G. Friedman// Leave a Comment

 It is truly mind-boggling to learn that over the past four years, over 600,000 DWC targeted audit complaints have been filed by medical providers against bill review companies.
 Such a volume of disputes makes it difficult for us to decide where to begin today’s blog.
 Therefore, to keep this blog as a one-minute read, we decided to address only the top 3 fundamental errors committed by each side.